dita-ot/website/contributing.md

 ## Community support

-You can help give back to the community by answering DITA-OT–related questions on the [DITA-OT Discussions][5], the [DITA Users group][6] or [Stack Overflow][7].
+You can help give back to the community by answering DITA-OT–related questions on the [DITA-OT Discussions][5] forum on GitHub, the [DITA Users][6] group, or [Stack Overflow][7].

 ## Development discussions

 We use [Slack][8] to discuss DITA-OT development and design issues, plan events and keep tabs on revisions in our GitHub repositories.
-Developers and vendors using the toolkit are encouraged to join the [DITA-OT Slack team][9] to discuss upcoming changes.
+Developers and vendors using the toolkit are encouraged to join the [DITA-OT Slack][9] workspace to discuss upcoming changes.

 To request an invitation and join the conversation, visit [slack.dita-ot.org][10].